Oak Flat (Arizona): Proposed mine

 The San Carlos Apache Tribe, under the leadership of Chairman Terry Rambler, has led a strong opposition to the RC land exchange.
 Both the National Audubon Society in Tucson and the Grand Canyon Chapter of the Sierra Club in Arizona along with the National Congress of American Indians have joined in the fight to Resolution's land grab.
 Native American groups and conservationists worry about the impact to surrounding areas, including the steep cliffs at Apache Leap.
 James Anaya, former United Nations special rapporteur on the rights of indigenous peoples, said that without community and tribal support, Rio Tinto should abandon its Resolution Copper mining project.
 United States Secretary of the Interior Sally Jewell said she was "profoundly disappointed with the Resolution Copper provision, which has no regard for lands considered sacred by nearby Indian tribes".

 By January 2015, over 104,000 had signed a petition to President Obama titled "We the People|Stop Apache Land Grab".
-Jodi Gillette, Special Assistant to the President for Native American Affairs, quickly gave an official White House response, vowing that the Obama Administration would work with Resolution Copper's parent company Rio Tinto to determine how to work with the tribes to preserve their sacred areas.
+Jodi Gillette, Special Assistant to the President for Native American Affairs, quickly gave an official White House response, vowing that the Obama administration would work with Resolution Copper's parent company Rio Tinto to determine how to work with the tribes to preserve their sacred areas.
 Scientists warned that the mining project would create a large sinkhole about 2 mi wide and 1100 ft deep, and would deplete and contaminate Arizona's already limited groundwater supply.

-In March 2016, the Forest Service added Oak Flat to the National Register of Historic Places.
-Arizona Republican Congressman Paul Gosar, who has characterized the dispute with the San Carlos Apache as "bogus," condemned the Historic Places designation by the Obama Administration and the Forest Service as "sabotaging an important mining effort."
+In March 2016, the National Park Service added Oak Flat to the National Register of Historic Places as a historic district and Traditional Cultural Property.
+Arizona Republican Congressman Paul Gosar, who has characterized the dispute with the San Carlos Apache as "bogus," condemned the Historic Places designation by the Obama administration and the Forest Service as "sabotaging an important mining effort."